Geek Stink Breath: Composition

-Vinyl Box Set
+Critical reception

+Pan-European magazine Music & Media wrote, "Who says they're fakes?
+Sounding "less British", US new punk gets its own identity on the first single off Insomniac, the successor to Dookie.
+It's got a hell of a smell!"

 Music video

-The video includes distorted, low-resolution footage of the band playing the song in a basement, intercut with graphic footage of one of the band's friends having a tooth pulled by a dentist, which was intended to only be shown during late night hours on MTV.
-This footage is relevant to the song, as it features the lyrics: "and it's rotting out my teeth".
-(Oral problems are associated with meth use, but are actually related to poor hygiene, exacerbated by dry mouth, both of which are associated with illicit use of some drugs, rather than being directly related to the effect of smoking or otherwise ingesting methamphetamine.)
-The video was directed by Mark Kohr.
+The accompanying music video for "Geek Stink Breath" was directed by Mark Kohr.
+It includes distorted, low-resolution footage of the band playing the song in a basement, intercut with graphic footage of one of the band's friends having a tooth pulled by a dentist, which was intended to only be shown during late-night hours on MTV.
+The footage of the tooth extraction symbolizes the effect that methamphetamine can have on one's teeth, hence the line "and it's rotting out my teeth".
 An edited version of the music video is shown internationally.